logo

 How does the American Equity EstateShield 10 policy work?

 Any annuitant (maximum age at the time of policy issue: 75) can purchase the American Equity EstateShield 10 policy with a minimum initial purchase amount of $5,000, and in return, he will earn market index returns (calculated through a formula that we will discuss shortly), credited as per the chosen crediting period.
-Apart from the regular crediting period, there are various events that may trigger earnings credit: On free withdrawals; For a long-term care event or terminal illness or injury event, or when a death benefit is payable.
+Apart from the regular crediting period, there are various events that may trigger earnings credit: On-free withdrawals, for a long-term care event, terminal illness or injury event, or when a death benefit is payable.

-The American Equity EstateShield 10 offers the annuitant to choose from one or more of the five indexes to determine his earnings crediting formula.
-Four of these indexes have two strategies each, and the S&P 500 index has three strategies to choose from.
-The plan also offers the annuitant to choose from a fixed rate, making a total of 12 strategy options.
+The American Equity EstateShield 10 offers the annuitant the ability to choose from one or more of the six indexes to determine his earnings crediting formula.
+Five of these indexes have two strategies each, and the S&P 500 index has three strategies to choose from.
+The plan also allows the annuitant to choose from a fixed rate, making a total of 14 strategy options.
 The minimum allocation for each strategy is $1,000.
 We will discuss each available index briefly:

 The Credit Suisse Tech Edge Index is a rules-based multi-asset index that offers exposure to four equity ETFs known for their focus on innovation and technology.
 The Index implements a strategy that combines exposure to U.S. equities and fixed income and seeks to adapt to various market conditions.
 The Index also applies a bespoke volatility control mechanism designed by Salt Financial to identify changing market conditions using intraday data.
-The Credit Suisse Tech Edge Index was created in January 2021 and targets a 4.5% annualized realized volatility (which limits the true return earning potential).
-The hypothetical back-tested historical annual return from 2002-2022, as shown by CS, stands at approximately 4.69%
+The UBS Tech Edge Index was created in January 2021 and targets a 4.5% annualized realized volatility (which limits the true return earning potential).

 Note: In addition to allocating the funds in the following indexes, the annuitant also has the option to allocate funds at a fixed interest.
-These Fixed Rates tend to change from time to time.
-The Fixed Value Rate at the time of writing this article was 2.20%.
+These Fixed Rates change from time to time.
+The Fixed Value Rate at the time of writing this article was 2.50%.

-In my opinion, out of these indexes, the CS Tech Edge Index might be a good index to choose from, as it offers a high participation rate, and back-tested returns are also higher compared to other indexes.
+Out of these indexes, the UBS Tech Edge Index might be a good index to choose from, as it offers a high participation rate, and back-tested returns are also higher compared to other indexes.
 However, I would always suggest going with the S&P 500 Index as it is a very transparent and popular index.
 Besides this, unlike the volatility control indexes that limit our return earning potential, the S&P 500 has no such limitations.

 The earnings crediting formula